-Finally, the increased inflammatory response in COPD exacerbations [3,22] may amplify the inflammatory processes associated with atherosclerosis and atherothrombosis [6,23].
-We have previously published a paper suggesting a survival benefit of statin treatment in COPD [24], an effect which may be linked to the pleiotropic anti-inflammatory effect of statins.
+Finally, the increased inflammatory response in COPD exacerbations [3, 22] may amplify the inflammatory processes associated with atherosclerosis and atherothrombosis [6, 23].
+The present authors have previously published a paper suggesting a survival benefit of statin treatment in COPD [24], an effect which may be linked to the pleiotropic anti-inflammatory effect of statins.

-The diagnosis of COPD in this study was made at discharge, based on all available clinical data.
+The diagnosis of COPD in the present study was performed at discharge, based on all available clinical data.
 Frequently, deciding whether or not COPD exacerbations are accompanied by pneumonia is difficult.
-Thus, we included patients coded with pneumonia as the main diagnosis and COPD as the underlying diagnosis.
+Thus, patients coded with pneumonia as the main diagnosis and COPD as the underlying diagnosis were included.
 A physician specialised in internal medicine or pulmonary medicine verified the diagnoses.
-While the diagnosis was not based on specific criteria such as suggested by the Global initiative for chronic Obstructive Lung Disease (GOLD), we consider the study population to be well defined, and representative of COPD patients seen in pulmonary care units in Western countries [1].
+While the diagnosis was not based on specific criteria, such that as suggested by the Global Initiative for Chronic Obstructive Lung Disease (GOLD) [1], the study population was well defined and representative of COPD patients seen in pulmonary care units in Western countries.

-The proper and correct coding of causes of death in COPD is difficult, and death certificates may both under- and overestimate COPD and comorbidities as underlying causes of death, causing serious misclassification [6,20].
-Thus, we chose all-cause mortality as the outcome measure.
-The overall MR in our study was comparable with the long-term MR in previous studies of patients hospitalised with COPD exacerbation [25,26].
-Thanks to the unique personal identification number assigned to all Norwegian inhabitants, linkage between registries was possible, allowing mortality data to be gathered from the Central National Register.
-This ensured complete follow-up of the cohort, and makes misclassification of the outcome highly unlikely.
+The proper and correct coding of causes of death in COPD is difficult, and death certificates may both under- and overestimate COPD and comorbidities as underlying causes of death, leading to serious misclassification [6, 20].
+Thus, all-cause mortality was chosen as the outcome measure.
+The overall mortality rate in the present study was comparable with the long-term mortality rate in previous studies of patients hospitalised with COPD exacerbation [25, 26].
+Thanks to the unique personal identification number assigned to all Norwegian inhabitants, linkage between registries was possible allowing mortality data to be gathered from the Norwegian National Registry.
+This ensured complete follow-up of the cohort and made misclassification of the outcome highly unlikely.

-In conclusion, assessment of cTnT in patients with COPD exacerbation on hospital admission permits identification of patients at increased risk of later death.
-Considering the dearth of COPD treatments that actually have an impact on prognosis, and the likelihood that at least some of the patients with elevated troponins have treatable but undiagnosed comorbidities, our findings provide an impetus to further characterise the pathophysiologic correlates and determinants of troponin elevation in COPD.
+In conclusion, assessment of cardiac-specific troponin T levels in patients with chronic obstructive pulmonary disease exacerbation on hospital admission permits identification of patients at increased risk of later death.
+Considering the dearth of chronic obstructive pulmonary disease treatments that actually have an impact on prognosis, and the likelihood that at least some of the patients with elevated troponin levels have treatable but undiagnosed comorbidities, the present findings provide an impetus to further characterise the pathophysiological correlates and determinants of troponin elevation in chronic obstructive pulmonary disease.